 We have been planning tours for international student groups since 1988.
 We have seen a lot of changes and faced a lot of challenges since that time.
 Safety has always remained one of our key ingredients to every successful tour.
-Our priority has always been the safety and well-being of our travellers.
+Our priority has always been the safety and well-being of our travellers and our staff.

 The situation with the Covid-19 virus spread is changing on a daily basis and we take this very seriously and are watching the news constantly and monitoring the WHO (World Health Organization) and PHAC (Public Health Agency of Canada) websites for any new developments and updates.

 While it is important to be wise and vigilant, it is equally important to not panic.